Martha Moore

-Martha Ofelia Moore Camacho (born 14 April 1981) is an American-born Mexican retired international footballer who played as a defender.
-She was a member of the Mexico women's national football team.
+Martha Ofelia Moore Camacho (born 14 April 1981) is a retired international footballer who played as a defender.
+Born in the United States, she was a member of the Mexico women's national football team.

 Born in the United States, Moore qualified to represent Mexico internationally through her mother.
 She was part of the team at the 1999 FIFA Women's World Cup and the 2002 CONCACAF Women's Gold Cup.